symfony-cmf/symfony-cmf-docs/book/routing.rst

 * Tree-like structure for easier management;
 * Content, Menu and Route separation for added flexibility.

-With these requirements in mind, the Symfony CMF Routing component was developed.
+The Symfony CMF Routing component was created with these requirements in mind.

 The ``ChainRouter``
 -------------------